Lake Bemidji: Paul Bunyan and Babe the Blue Ox

 The Beltrami Historical society accounts that "Paul Bunyan and Babe the Blue Ox were commissioned to be built in 1936 and were unveiled January 15th 1937."
-Ever since, the 18 foot lumberjack and his faithful ox have christened the south shore of Lake Bemidji with their presence.
+Ever since, the 18 foot lumberjack and his faithful ox have graced the south shore of Lake Bemidji with their presence.

 The Bemidji Chamber of Commerce documents that "As some stories go, the idea of building a giant statue of the town’s lumberjack son was conceived over sharing a pint (or two).
 737 man hours, and 2.5 tons later, a national tourism legend was proudly born.
 After more than 50 years of towering Lake Bemidji, the statues were officially honored by the National Park Service as a cultural resource worthy of preservation, adding them to the National Register of Historic Places.
 Today, the statues of Paul Bunyan and Babe the Blue Ox are recognized as the second most photographed roadside attraction in the nation."